YouMatter exists to see lives transformed, by inspiring positive choices

 YouMatter is run by a group of Christians who are keen to respond to the pressures, choices and challenges that young people face in our society today.

 The charity is overseen by a Board of Trustees, and employs two members of staff.

-We are a member of the Association of Jersey Charities (member number 407).
+We are a registered Jersey charity (registered charity number 240) and a member of the Association of Jersey Charities (member number 407).
 We are also a core member of the Sex Education Forum, a national forum hosted by the National Children’s Bureau.